-This guidance shows commitment to delivering the themes of NPF4 including liveable places to ensure homes are close to local facilities and services by applying the concept of 20 minute neighbourhoods.
-It also aligns with NPF4 ambitions to reuse and repurpose vacant and derelict land and allowing flexibility to do this.
+The draft National Planning Framework 4 (NPF4), has four themes around sustainable, liveable, productive and distinctive places.
+This guidance shows commitment to delivering liveable places to ensure places have homes close to local facilities and services by applying the concept of 20 minute neighbourhoods.
 This guidance provides clarity around change of use applications to ensure we safeguard important local facilities but also allow flexibility where required to make better use of our spaces for physical activity, relaxation and play.